For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Most decent chargers will be able to recharge your phone at least five times over.
 This should be sufficient for the whole duration of the festival.
 Want a really good one?
 Try Anker.

-If you're feeling really cheeky, you could even offer a charge to another festival-goer in exchange for beer.
+If you're feeling cheeky, you could even offer a charge to another festival-goer in exchange for beer.

 6. Keep your money safe